QuantEcon/lecture-source-py/source/rst/inventory_dynamics.rst

 This model is asymptotically stationary, with a unique stationary distribution.

-(See :doc:`our lecture on finite state Markov chains <finite_markov>` for background --- the state space is now continuous but the fundamental concepts are the same.)
+(See the discussion of stationarity in :doc:`our lecture on AR(1) processes <ar1_processes>` for background --- the fundamental concepts are the same.)

 In particular, the sequence of marginal distributions :math:`\{\psi_t\}` is converging to a unique limiting distribution that does not depend on